 The internal low-speed oscillator operates with no external components and outputs a stable clock at 32-kHz nominal.
 The ILO is relatively low power and low accuracy.
 It can be calibrated using a higher accuracy, high-frequency clock to improve accuracy.
 The ILO is available in all power modes except Hibernate and Stop modes.
-The ILO is always used as the system low-frequency clock LFCLK in the device.
-The ILO is a relatively inaccurate (± 60 percent overvoltage and temperature) oscillator, which is used to generate low-frequency clocks.
-If calibrated against the IMO when in operation, the ILO is accurate to ± 10 percent for stable temperature and voltage.
-The ILO is enabled and disabled with register CLK_ILO_CONFIG bit ENABLE.
+The ILO is always used as one of the sources for the system low-frequency clock LFCLK in the device.
+The ILO is a relatively inaccurate ( $\pm 60$ percent overvoltage and temperature) oscillator, which is used to generate low-frequency clocks.
+If calibrated against the IMO when in operation, the ILO is accurate to $\pm 10$ percent for stable temperature and voltage.
+The ILO is enabled and disabled with register CLK\ILO\CONFIG bit ENABLE.